Did you know?

-MCV also sells electricity and steam to Dow, as well as steam to Dow Corning.
+MCV also sells electricity and steam to Corteva Agriscience and Dow Silicones.
 We have excess electric capacity that we sell into the Midwest market when profitable to do so.

 MCV takes great pride in its safety record and its reliability to its customers.
-Our reliability factor for Consumers has exceeded 99.5% and our reliability to Dow is almost 100%.
+Our reliability factor for Consumers has exceeded 99.5% and our reliability to Dow and Corteva is almost 100%.

-MCV provides direct employment for approximately 250 full-time equivalent positions, 121 of which are employed by MCV; the others are contractors on site daily, including local craft laborers.
+MCV provides direct employment for approximately 200 full-time equivalent positions, 77 of which are employed by MCV; the others are contractors on site as needed, including local craft laborers.